mcvangelder/smart-deadbolt-adapter/README.md

 # Smart Deadbolt Adapter
 Smart Deadbolt Adapter is a piece of hardware which fits over a standard deadbolt enabling NFC/RFID 13.56MHz keyless access.
 You can program the device to accept any NFC/RFID 13.56MHz tag.

-The device is built on Arduino platform and uses the Adafruit PN532 chip to read your NFC card/tag.
+The device is built on Arduino platform and uses the [Adafruit PN532 breakout board](https://learn.adafruit.com/adafruit-pn532-rfid-nfc) to read your NFC card/tag.

 Dependencies |
 ------------ |